-(collection) in which to place the SQL objects needed to implement the extended SQL naming capability.
-You can specify either DDS names (the shipped default) or the names of CA 2E objects in the model (extend SQL naming).
+The SQL Naming (YSQLVNM) model value specifies whether to use the extended SQL naming capability.
+You can specify one of the DDS names (the shipped default), the names of CA 2E objects in the model (extend SQL naming), or the long names of the CA 2E objects in the model along with the DDS or implementation names.